Amit-Jaydeepsingh-Thakur/Angular-Projects/README.md

 #Angular Projects
-The given Repository contains the angular projects created by- Amit Thakur
+The given repository contains the angular projects.
+Created by- Amit Thakur

 For Running the Angular applications:-
 1. Go to the src